Skip to content

 Punta Prosciutto in Lecce is one of Puglia’s most stunning sandy beaches.
 It is a natural, unspoiled paradise featuring crystal-clear waters and dazzling white sand that give it tropical vibes.
 The water is shallow, so it is suitable for swimming.

-Not only the bright blue sea but Punta Prosciutto Beach features picturesque scenery and surroundings.
+The bright blue sea and the picturesque scenery and surroundings make Punta Prosciutto Beach a favourite among kite surfers and windsurfers.
 It is famous for its tall coastal dunes dotted with lush Mediterranean bushes.
 With its long stretch of fine white sand and clear, shallow waters, Punta Prosciutto is ideal for families with young children.
-The beach is also popular among kite surfers and windsurfers.

 As enchanting as it gets, this beach is nicknamed the “Maldives of Salento.”
-It is a charming beach and a natural wild environment as well.
+It is a charming beach and a natural wild environment.
 The beach is home to some unique regional lush flora and fauna.
 In brief, ranking this beach among the most beautiful beaches in Puglia is well deserved.

 7. Costa Merlata Beach

-The beach is a vast strip boasting golden sand and shallow crystalline waters where you would love to plunge.
-Besides swimming, this beach is popular for sailing and boat trips.
-In addition, Costa Merlata is an animal-friendly beach where pet owners can bask and relax with their pets.
+The beach is a vast strip boasting golden sand and shallow crystalline waters into which you would love to plunge.
+In addition to swimming, this beach is popular for sailing and boat trips.
+Costa Merlata is also an animal-friendly beach where pet owners can bask and relax with their pets.

-The coastline also features rocky ridges and coves.
-It is surrounded by jagged cliffs and Mediterranean shrubs, including juniper and pine bushes.
+The coastline also features rocky ridges, coves, jagged cliffs, and Mediterranean shrubs, including juniper and pine bushes.

 8. Vignanotica Beach